500+ Best Indian/Hindu Names for Cultural Characters

 Gursimran

-Remembering the guru, representing constant awareness of spiritual guidance.
+Means remembering the guru, tied to steady awareness of spiritual guidance.

 Bengali Cultural Names